ioccc-src/winner/2024/ferguson1/obfuscation.md

 the latter.
 But of course that was a practical choice - and not my complete version.
 It was just easier to test as I had another version to contend to.

-But let's say I had more space with iocccsize: do you REALLY expect me to add more spaghetti?
+Do you REALLY expect me to add more spaghetti?
 There isn't anything that could be done, even if it was possible to maintain this huge platter of delicious spaghetti without gaining fifty kilograms.
 Besides, I don't want to see spaghetti EVER AGAIN!!
 I've had enough of it for a lifetime!
 Okay, that's not really true...it DOES sound good but I won't likely be having it for a while.
 Can you actually blame me though?
 This spaghetti almost strangled me to death, like it did the Devil (I provided photographic proof of this earlier if you missed that).
 Still...now that things have settled a bit, I rather desire very much a platter of spaghetti.

+Okay so I **did** it after the win for the 'full version' but that only makes it even more ludicrous doesn't it?

 I have already demonstrated several other subtle and unique things but the `goto`s are what really makes it hard to parse; the other things are REALLY cool